Yoga Hamstring Stretches

 4. Reclining Hand-to-Big-Toe Pose (Supta Padangusthasana): The Hamstring Soother

-Why It Works: This gentle stretch relaxes the lower back and is highly accessible.
+Why It Works: This gentle stretch may relax the lower back and is accessible to many beginners.

 Modifications for Tight Hamstrings